CapraLab/lab-manuscript-template/README.md

 ### Extra details on using the LaTeX templates
 #### Creating figures, subfigures, and captions
 There are 6 functions in `helperFunctions.tex` that may be used for formatting figures, subfigures, tables, and captions.
+Note that, as the template is currently written, these all apply to "preassembled figures" where all panels (i.e. A, B, C) are included in one image or pdf file.

 - `\generateFigSubpanels`: Figure with subpanels
 - `\generateFig`: Figure without subpanels